 The main aim is to deliver your static assets as fast as possible so GZIP/CSS and image compression should help in getting your blog closer to 1 second load time.

 Target your content to 2 different long-tail keywords at most and optimize it to rank for them.
 Long-tail keywords are easy to the rank and have less competition but may have high search volumes.

 You can find amazing results just by targeting long-tail keywords if you are blogging in a crowded niche.
 Here’s how you can find these keywords for your blog posts:

 In the early days of Google, if you’d mention SEO in your content over and over again, Google would think it is all about SEO.
 Your content would get higher rankings only If you repeatedly mention a keyword enough number of times in your content.

 But that’s not the case today.

 Google now penalizes sites which practice keyword stuffing.
-SImply mentioning a keyword hundred times won’t help you anymore.
+Merely mentioning a keyword hundred times won’t help you anymore.

-Google now uses semantic search algorithm, finding the true context of a page by analysing LSI keywords.
+Google now uses semantic search algorithm, finding the real context of a page by analyzing LSI keywords.

 Here are some tools you can use to find LSI keywords: